RafflesiaKhan/rk-phd-blog/_posts/2021-05-01-DIME-Intro.md

 tags: [Introduction, Dime, Installation]
 last_updated: May 1, 2021
 sidebar: blog_sidebar
+feature_text: |
+  ## Summary
-summary: This brief introduc will help you get started quickly with DIME.
+  This brief introduc will help you get started quickly with DIME.
 The other topics in this help provide additional information and detail about working with other aspects of DIME.
 permalink: DIME-Intro.html
 datatable: true
 toc: true